 Figure 8.
-Number of degrees awarded, by level: Academic year 2003-04
+Number of degrees or certificates awarded, by level: Academic year 2004-05

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2004.
+NOTE: N is the number of institutions in the comparison group.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2005.